 Millions of children and adults participate in Healthy Eating Week each year and, since it launched in 2013, the Week has received over 58,300 registrations from schools, nurseries and workplaces across the UK.
-The roots of Healthy Eating Week lie in engaging children and young people with healthy lifestyles and, on average, there are more than 5,600 school and nursery registrants in the UK each year.

-Healthy Eating Week has continued to expand its reach each year and the Week now welcomes universities, workplaces, families and individuals to take part, with resources and activities tailored to different age groups and demographics.
+Last year alone, there were over 6,400 registrations, representing at least 1.5 million participants.
+Healthy Eating Week has continued to expand its reach year on year and the Week now welcomes universities, workplaces, families and individuals to take part, with resources and activities tailored to different age groups and demographics.

-Sara Stanner, said: "When Healthy Eating Week launched in 2013, 67% of men and 57% of women in England were classified as overweight or obese.
+Sara Stanner, continues: "When Healthy Eating Week launched in 2013, 67% of men and 57% of women in England were classified as overweight or obese.
 This number is now 68% and 60% respectively and obesity levels among children are also rising.
 So, it's clear more work needs to be done and raising awareness of how to achieve healthy eating and lifestyles needs to remain a top priority.
 For Healthy Eating Week 2022, therefore, we would like to encourage as many individuals as possible to register and take part in the daily challenges.
-Healthy Eating Week provides an opportunity to introduce healthy habits and, by getting involved, teachers and school leaders can help us to build a healthier future generation that are also aware of the health of the planet."
+Healthy Eating Week provides an opportunity to introduce healthy habits and, by getting involved, you can discover how easy it is to achieve a diet that is both healthy and sustainable."